pablo-abc/felte-docs/markdown/docs/en/latest/helpers.md

 ### validate

 A function that forces Felte to validate all inputs, touches all of them and updates the `errors` store.
+It has no arguments.

 ### reset

 A function that resets all inputs and the `data` store to its original values.
+It has no arguments.

 ### createSubmitHandler